Devisrisamidurai/Devops/cmhz22hso000202jv9fkmgjts.md

 hello-k8s    2/2     2            2           1m
 ```

 Now let’s deploy the service as well.
-For that,
+For that, hardcode the service file path along with the command.

 ```bash
 $ kubectl apply -f k8s/manifests/service.yaml
 service/hello-service created
 ```

-Let’s see if the service we created is configured correctly
+Let’s see if the service we created is configured correctly🤔

 ```bash
 $ kubectl get svc